santogioia-scandit/data-capture-documentation/docs/sdks/android/add-sdk.md

 ## External Dependencies

 The Scandit Data Capture SDK modules depend on the following few standard libraries.
-If you include the Scandit Data Capture SDK through Gradle or Maven, all of these dependencies are automatically pulled in and there is no further action itesms for you.
+If you include the Scandit Data Capture SDK through Gradle or Maven, all of these dependencies are automatically pulled in and there is no further action items for you.
 On the other hand, if you directly ad the AAR files to the project, you need to add these dependencies yourself.

 | Module                    | Dependencies                                                                                                              |
 | ------------------------- | ------------------------------------------------------------------------------------------------------------------------- |